CiscoTestAutomation/testing-bootcamp/2-Manual/README.md

   pyats diff initial recovered --output recovered_diff
   ```

-| Note: The `--record` is only needed as we are using mocked devices
+| Note: The `--replay` is only needed as we are using mocked devices

-This way, you are being told what has changed at each step: instead of relying
+With pyATS cli, you are being told what has changed at each step: instead of relying
 on human expertise (the probablity of error) on finding the issues, you can
 make educated decisions based on the automation output instead: focus your
 attention where it matters.